 WHY I CAME HERE:

 That night, I attended a party with her entire family.
-It was incredible seeing her free.
-It was such a remarkable story of courage and determination, I wanted to write about it.
-When I went to a huge writers’ community on Facebook and asked advice about it, I was mobbed and bullied by other "woke" writers and editors.
-I had no right to tell her (but it was our) story because I was white.
-I had no right to even be her friend at all.
-In fact, I had no right to have ever started a writing program for incarcerated youth in the first place.
-I had probably prevented a person of color from having the chance to start one.
+It was a joyous event and such a remarkable story of courage and determination that I wanted to write about it.
+When I went to a highly regarded women’s writers’ community on Facebook and asked advice about it, I was mobbed and bullied by the "woke" writers and editors who had completely taken over the space.
+It wasn’t enough that the elite had tried to silence me all those years before, now I was being told by fellow writers I did not have the right to speak.
+After all, I was white.
+I tried to explain it was our story, it had nothing to do with skin color, but that just made it worse.
+I did not even have the right to be her friend.
+In fact, I had no right to have started that writing program in the first place.
+I had probably prevented a person of color from having the chance to start a program.
+I was toxic.
 I had caused more harm than good.
-I was a danger and needed to check my white privilege, shut up.
+I was a danger and needed to check my white privilege, just shut up, get back in my corner.
 I was such a pasty-faced Karen.
-The bullying got worse and worse.
-Mind you, all of this from people who had never met me personally, nor did they seem at all interested in Silvia’s point of view on the matter.

-The editor I’d approached at the Washington Post told me I should give over all my contacts and information about Silvia to her so she could find an appropriate writer to tell Silvia’s story.
-I was absolutely the wrong person to do it and the fact I didn’t realize that was troubling.
+I had approached an editor at the Washington Post who loved the story but didn't think I was the one to tell it.
+Why?
+Because I was white.
+She suggested that I give over all my contacts and information about Silvia to her so she could find an appropriate writer to tell Silvia’s story.
+The fact that I thought I could write this story as a white woman was deeply troubling.

 WHAT YOU’LL GET: